NCIP/gdc-docs/docs/API/Users_Guide/Search_and_Retrieval.md

 GDC API provides a pagination feature that limits the number of results returned by the API.
 It is implemented using `size` and `from` query parameters.

 The `size` query parameter specifies the maximum number of results to return.
 Default `size` is 10.
-Specifying a `size` of `0` will return all results.
 If the number of query results is greater than `size`, only some of the results will be returned.

 The `from` query parameter specifies the first record to return out of the set of results.
 For example, if there are 20 cases returned from the `cases` endpoint, then setting `from` to `11` will return results 11 to 20.
 The `from` parameter can be used in conjunction with the `size` parameter to return a specific subset of results.